 Do you want to stop buying stuff?

 The short answer is just don’t shop, stay out of stores, stop online shopping, and for those of us who like old school browsing, cancel print catalogs.
 But the answer is really more complicated than just to stop buying stuff.
 You need to identify why you buy and what are your purchase triggers.
-For me, it’s job stress and the unrelenting need to find the perfect black pant.
+For me, it’s job stress, and the unrelenting need to find the perfect black pant.
 You know the ones I’m talking about, those pants that are magic, they make you feel confident, and the fit makes you feel like a supermodel.

 I’ve always been an emotional spender, and justified some of my purchases using excuses like “after I buy this I won’t need anything else” or “buying a $40 lipstick is better than a $400 purse or ”… the list of excuses goes on and on.
 Any of this sound familiar?

 One way I deal with my shopping desire is to make a list of wants and then try to identify the “must haves” and eliminate the “nice to have” For example; I need a flattering long lasting lipstick to wear to work every day, a must have for any office girl.
 I don’t need one that costs $40, that would be a nice to have.
 On the other side, I'll pick a pair of quality $10 under panties that ate comfy over a $2 pair from the discount store that rides and creeps all day.

 I love cooking and blogging, and these two activities can keep me busy and happy.
 If I’m having shopping withdrawals, I’ll run out to the bookstore and browse awhile, then head over to the grocery store and buy a perfectly ripe piece of fresh fruit.
 Anybody remember the scene in The Godfather when DeNiro brings home a perfect pear to his wife, so romantic.